…..And What It Does For You.

 Most washes use brushes made from cloth strips.
 But cloth soaks up and holds the water and with it the dirt and grit from the vehicles in front of you and your own.
 That grit and dirt leaves small scratches and mars your vehicle’s finish.
 Then, when you invest in a good wax job, the dirty and rough cloth starts to scrub it off the next time you return, shortening its effective life.
 The water-soaked cloth also gets heavy as more water is retained.
 It pounds the car roughly, and is tough on soft tops and any external protrusions like antennas.
 And the the swirls and scratches hold on to dirt and dust so the car gets dirty faster and is tougher to clean.

-However, our neoprene-like brushes slough off the dirty water with each revolution, leaving them always clean and ready to do a superb job for you.
+However, our neoprene-like brushes slough off the dirty water with each revolution and are constantly rinsed, leaving them always clean and ready to do a superb job for you.
 Instead of scrubbing off the wax and other protectants, it just polishes them.
-Feel the brushes in our tunnel after a wash and you’ll see for yourself.
+Feel how clean the brushes are after a wash and you’ll see for yourself.

-Many vehicle owners who have not had a tunnel wash in years have come to us for hand washes, but after inspecting our brushes have gotten our tunnel washes- from a Rolls Royce Phantom, Bentley, and Maserati to top end Mercedes, Porsches, BMW’s and Teslas.
+Many vehicle owners who have not had a tunnel wash in years have come to us for hand washes, but after inspecting our brushes have gotten our tunnel washes- from a Rolls Royce Phantom, Bentley’s, and Maserati’s to top end Mercedes, Porsches, BMW’s and Teslas.
 All have loved what we do.

 Our tracks accommodate a wider variety of vehicles than many car washes.
 Some of these cars are very low slung and extra wide tires.
 Our conveyor takes them all with no problem.
 It’s even taken big trucks with oversize tires and lifts.